gustavo89587/detection-fidelity-score/README.md

 - Analyst cost
   Time and cognitive effort required to validate the alert

-DFS does not aim for precision math.
+DFS does not aim for mathematical precision.
-It aims for explicit reasoning.
+It aims for explicit, reviewable reasoning.

 ---